bedesv/ENCE260-Project/PaperScissorsRock/README.md

 The blue LED will now turn off, signifying that the game is now in move selection mode; the user must move the joystick up and down (the top of the board is the side with the usb port) to choose what character they want to play, with R = Rock, P = Paper and S = Scissors.
 Once the user has decided on their move, they must point their IR sensors (on the left side of the board) towards the sensors on their opponents board and press the joystick button down.
 Their opponents blue LED will now turn on, meaning that they have successfully received the move, once both players have successfully received their opponents move (the blue LED is lit on both boards), they must press the button on the left side of the board, between the matrix display and the IR sensors to end the round and display the current scores.

 The scores will now scroll repeatedly across the screen until the user moves the joystick.
 The scores are in the form "W% L% D% P%" where %'s are the relevant scores to display and W, L, D and P are wins, losses, draws and games played respectively.

+Once the joystick has been moved to exit the score screen, the message telling the user to pick a move will display again and the user can now play another game that will update their current score with the results.

+The game will repeat in this fashion until the user presses the reset button (on the right side of the board, near the usb port) to turn off the funkit.